parkuman/pocketcms/README.md

 PocketCMS is an open source content management system leveraging [PocketBase](https://pocketbase.io) as its foundation.
 PocketCMS offers:

-- a client-facing CMS portal _alongside_ PocketBase's admin UI
+- a user-facing CMS admin portal _alongside_ PocketBase's admin UI
 - using PocketBase's [client-side SDKs](https://pocketbase.io/docs/client-side-sdks/) within your application for fetching data from PocketCMS

+PocketCMS's mission is to bring the simplicity of PocketBase's developer experience and admin interface to less tech-savvy users who only need to focus on managing website content.

-# Instructions
+## Instructions

-By installing PocketCMS, you are essentially also installing [PocketBase](https://pocketbase.io) with some additional features adn an additional embedded single-page-application acting as the CMS admin portal.
+By installing PocketCMS, you are essentially also installing [PocketBase](https://pocketbase.io) with some additional features and plus another embedded single-page-application acting as the CMS admin portal.
 The instructions for deploying are therefore very similar to PocketBase's.

 To run as a standalone application, download the prebuilt executable from the Releases page.
 Once downloaded, extract the archive and run `./pocketcms serve` in the extracted directory.

 From there, PocketBase will run in its usual path of `localhost:8090/_/` and PocketCMS will run at `localhost:8090/cms/`.
 Before using PocketCMS, some initial collection and user setup is required.

-## Initial Setup
+### Initial Setup

 1. log in to pocketbase
 2. create an auth collection called `pcms__users`